Donald Trump’s Lawyer Pondered Pardoning Michael Flynn, Paul Manafort As Special Counsel Focused On Them

 Dowd stated privately he did not know why Flynn had accepted a plea.

-The pardon conversation with Manafort’s attorney Reginald J. Brown came before Manafort — Trump’s former campaign chairman — was indicted in October on charges of money laundering and other financial crimes.
-These crimes relate to Manafort’s work as a lobbyist and former consultant for Viktor F. Yanukovych, who at the time was president of Ukraine.
-The charges are not related to any work Manafort did for Trump.
+The pardon conversation with Manafort’s attorney Reginald J. Brown came before Manafort — Trump’s former campaign chairman — was indicted in October on charges of money laundering and other similar types of crimes.
+These charges relate to Manafort’s work as a former consultant for Viktor F. Yanukovych, then the leader of Ukraine.
+The charges are not related to any type of work Manafort performed for Trump.
 Manafort has pleaded not guilty and has told others he does not want a pardon because he believes he has done nothing wrong.

 Trump’s other lawyers stated they were completely unaware of any discussions regarding potential pardons.